 If you notice fat, grayish-brown, greasy-looking worm-like pests at the base of your tomatoes or other plants, those might be cutworms.
 Plants may also appear to have been chopped off at the base and ruined.

-This is the evening or nighttime damage caused by cutworms feeding on your plants.
-As a result, you need to get rid of them before any further damage is done.
+That is the evening or nighttime damage caused by cutworms feeding on your plants.
+As a result, you need to get rid of them before they do any further damage.

 Here’s how to get rid of cutworms naturally: